I just read The Bloodbound by Ern Lindsey, and it’s a run, exciting read! Here’s my review. Want to win a copy? Just enter the giveaway below!

 May Contain Spoilers

-[Manga Maniac Cafe] Good morning, Anne!
+[Manga Maniac Cafe] Good morning, Anna!
 Describe yourself in five words or less.